-6.7.99 The safeguarding of known mineral resources and need to consider preextraction in these areas is set out in national planning policy.
-The Plan includes a minerals safeguarding policy for the consideration of development proposals in these areas in order to safeguard these resources for future use.

-- 6.7.100 The Regional Technical Statement for the South Wales Regional Aggregates Working Parties (SWRAWP) First Review (2014) indicates that based on the historical sales average for the 10 years between 2001 and 2010 Merthyr Tydfil County Borough has a sufficient landbank to last significantly beyond the plan period and more than the minimum 10 years required by MTAN 1.
+- 6.7.99 The safeguarding of known mineral resources and need to consider preextraction in these areas is set out in national planning policy.
+The Plan includes a minerals safeguarding policy for the consideration of development proposals in these areas in order to safeguard these resources for future use. - 6.7.100 The Regional Technical Statement for the South Wales Regional Aggregates Working Parties (SWRAWP) First Review (2014) indicates that based on the historical sales average for the 10 years between 2001 and 2010 Merthyr Tydfil County Borough has a sufficient landbank to last significantly beyond the plan period and more than the minimum 10 years required by MTAN 1.
 This takes into account the need to make alternative provision for aggregates currently being extracted in the Brecon Beacons National Park and is also supported by landbank figures in the SWRAWP Annual Report for 2016 which indicates that Merthyr Tydfil County Borough's landbank would provide for more than 50 years of extraction.
-Consequently, no new aggregate extraction sites are allocated in the LDP area. - 6.7.101 The two existing sources of aggregates in the LDP area are: - Vaynor Quarry, which is the only active (though temporarily mothballed) limestone quarry and is located to the north of the main Merthyr Tydfil settlement straddling the boundary with the Brecon Beacons National Park, and - Gelligaer Quarry, which is the only active sandstone quarry and is situated on the eastern periphery of the County Borough, south of Gelligaer Common. - 6.7.102 The extent of the safeguarded permitted reserves at both quarries is shown on the Proposals Map.
+Consequently, no new aggregate extraction sites are allocated in the LDP area. - 6.7.101 The two existing sources of aggregates in the LDP area are: - Vaynor Quarry, which is the only active (though temporarily mothballed) limestone quarry and is located to the north of the main Merthyr Tydfil settlement straddling the boundary with the Brecon Beacons National Park, and - Gelligaer Quarry, which is the only active sandstone quarry and is situated on the eastern periphery of the County Borough, south of Gelligaer Common.

+- 6.7.102 The extent of the safeguarded permitted reserves at both quarries is shown on the Proposals Map.
 Despite a long history of association with the mining industry, there is only one active coal mining facility in operation within the Plan area.
-Nevertheless, this is of a significant scale and forms part of the 400 ha land reclamation scheme at Ffos-y-Fran that entails the extraction of approximately 11 million tonnes of coal by 2025.
-Two small underground mines also exist to the north of Bedlinog and though both have planning permission for the extraction of coal up to 2028, neither is currently operational or licensed.
-These coal reserves are also identified on the Proposals Map. - 6.7.103 The Plan's minerals policies also seek to support the use of sustainable materials and development of the Circular Economy105 by favouring proposals which promote the sustainable use of minerals and encouraging the use of secondary and recycled resources before the extraction of new
+Nevertheless, this is of a significant scale and forms part of the 400 ha land reclamation scheme at Ffos-y-Fran.
+This entails the extraction of approximately 11 million tonnes of coal by 2025.
+Two small underground mines also exist to the north of Bedlinog and though both have planning permission for the extraction of coal up to 2028, is neither currently operational nor licensed.
+These coal reserves are also identified on the Proposals Map. - 6.7.103 The Plan's minerals policies also seek to support the use of sustainable materials and development of the Circular Economy105 by favouring proposals which promote the sustainable use of minerals and encouraging the use of secondary and recycled resources before the extraction of new primary material is considered.
+This approach to sustainable construction is also supported by the Plan's design Policy SW11. - 6.7.104 In terms of minerals safeguarding, the Plan sets out proposals that safeguard important known mineral resources and facilities for future use.
+As well as safeguarding mineral resources outside permitted reserves, this includes the safeguarding of the Cwmbargoed mineral railway line and railhead.